 Within the autonomist tradition, Nick Dyer-Witheford has retained criticality while simultaneously highlighting the inventive power of proletarians.
 “If the capital relation is to its very core one of conflict and contradiction, with managerial control being constantly challenged by countermovements to which it must respond, then this conflictual logic may enter into the very creation,” and, we can add, development, “of technologies” (Dyer-Witheford 1999, 71 – 2).
-Technologies appear in this account as sites of struggle themselves, instead of mere passageways through which struggle occurs.
-Indeed, Dyer-Witheford’s work generally corresponds to the model of alienation developed in the opening section.
+Technologies are sites of struggle in this account, instead of mere passageways through which struggle occurs.
 In “Digital Labour, Species-Becoming and the Global Worker” (2010), Dyer-Witheford focuses his attention on the relatively neglected fourth form of alienation, species-being (485).
-Like Hardt and Negri, Dyer-Witheford argues that proletarians are separated from control over our activity by capital, which he sees as the historical plasticity of humanity, our ability to adapt and change, which he calls species-becoming.
+Like Hardt and Negri, Dyer-Witheford argues that proletarians are separated from control over our activity by capital.
+The historical plasticity of humanity, our ability to adapt and change, which he calls species-becoming, is directed from without.

 Marx understands the unfolding of species-being as determined by class and conflict.
 Alienation, the central problematic of the Manuscripts, is not an issue of estrangement from a normative, natural condition, but rather of who, or what, controls collective self-transformation.
 It is the concentration of this control in a sub-section of the species, a clade or class of the species–who then acts as gods (albeit possibly incompetent gods) – to direct the trajectory of the rest (487).